Paradise, California

-Paradise is a town in Butte County, California, United States in the Sierra Nevada foothills above the northeastern Sacramento Valley.
-As of the 2020 census, the town population was 4,764.
+Paradise is an incorporated town in Butte County, California, United States, in the Sierra Nevada foothills above the northeastern Sacramento Valley.
+As of the 2020 census, the town population was 4,764, a decline of over 80% from the 26,218 residents recorded in the 2010 census.

 On November 8, 2018, a major wildfire, the Camp Fire, destroyed most of Paradise and much of the adjacent communities of Magalia, Butte Creek Canyon, and Concow.
-After the Camp Fire, the population declined by more than 90%.
-In January 2019, the state of California reported 4,600 residents, and a door-to-door count in April 2019 found 2,034.
+In November 2023, it was reported that there were a little over 9,000 residents living in Paradise.
+Over 2,500 new structures have also been built, with more construction ongoing.

 History

 The first post office was established at Paradise in 1877.
 It closed for a time in 1911, but was re-established later that year, when the post office at Orloff was closed.
 Paradise incorporated in 1979.
 For many years, the Butte County Railroad operated trains along the ridge, serving mines and sawmills.